greenthegarden/MqttBatteryMonitor/README.md

 ### Current Sensor

 A [ACS712: Hall-Effect-Based Linear Current Sensor](https://www.allegromicro.com/en/Products/Sense/Current-Sensor-ICs/Zero-To-Fifty-Amp-Integrated-Conductor-Sensor-ICs/ACS712) is utilised to measure the solar panel current.
 A 350Watt panel is utilised which limits current to 30Amps.
 The [ACS712](https://github.com/RobTillaart/ACS712) library is used to get the measurements from the sensor.
+More information is available from [Arduino](https://create.arduino.cc/projecthub/instrumentation-system/acs712-current-sensor-87b4a6)

 ## Software